ICCB-Cologne/medicc2/README.md

-# MEDICC2 - Minimum Event Distance for Intra-tumour Copy number Comparisons
+# MEDICC2 - Whole-genome doubling-aware copy number phylogenies for cancer evolution

-**Version 0.5 beta (September 2021)**

 For more information see the accompanying  paper [Whole-genome doubling-aware copy number phylogenies for cancer evolution with MEDICC2](https://www.biorxiv.org/content/10.1101/2021.02.28.433227v2).

 # Installation
+Install MEDICC2 via conda (recommended), pip or from source.
 MEDICC2 was developed and tested on unix-built systems (Linux and MacOS).
-For Windows users we recommoned WSL2.
+For Windows users we recommended WSL2.

-Install MEDICC2 either via pip (recommended) or from source.
-In either case, you need to make sure to have a working version of `gcc` and `gxx` installed.
+Note that the notebooks and examples are not included when installing from conda or pip.
+When installing from pip or source, you need to make sure to have a working version of `gcc` and `gxx` installed.

+## Installation via conda (recommended)
+MEDICC2 can be installed via `conda install -c bioconda -c conda-forge medicc2`.

-## Installation with pip
+## Installation via pip
-*Note that the notebooks and examples are not included when installing from pip.*

-First install OpenFST (v1.8.1) using conda with `conda install -c conda-forge openfst`.
+As MEDICC2 relies on OpenFST version 1.8.1 which is not packaged on PyPi you have to first install it using conda with `conda install -c conda-forge openfst`.
 Next you can install MEDICC2 via `pip install medicc2`.

 ## Installation from source
 Clone the MEDICC2 repository and its submodules using `git clone --recursive https://bitbucket.org/schwarzlab/medicc2.git`.
 It is important to use the `--recursive` flag to also download the modified OpenFST submodule.